FranzBias/Nemo-Action-Change-files-modification-date/README.md

 ![Platform](https://img.shields.io/badge/platform-Linux%20%7C%20Mint-informational)
 ![Author](https://img.shields.io/badge/made%20with-%E2%9D%A4%EF%B8%8F%20by%20FranzBias-blueviolet)

-* (qui trovate [la traduzione in italiano](#italian) del seguente testo)

 ### Nemo-Action: Changing the Modification Date of Selected Files

 Hello everyone, this is my first project on **GitHub**...
 I spent an entire night on it!
 Mostly to create the .sh code, and partly just to understand how GitHub works xD.

 ## ✨ What Is It About?

-This is an **Action** for the file manager **[Nemo](https://https://github.com/linuxmint/nemo)**, a free and open-source software and the official file manager of the **Cinnamon desktop environment**, to change with a right-click **the modification date of one or more files** selected with the mouse.
+This is an **Action** for the file manager **[Nemo](https://https://github.com/linuxmint/nemo)** to change with a right-click **the modification date of one or more files** selected with the mouse.
 I also wanted to be able to change the creation date, but after a hundred failed attempts, I gave up.
 I would be infinitely grateful if someone could help me with that!

 The Action is **multilingual**, currently only in 🇮🇹 **Italian**, 🇩🇪 **German**, 🇬🇧 **English**, 🇫🇷 **French**, 🇪🇸 **Spanish** and 🇵🇹 **Portuguese**.